How they do it. How we do it.

 - accommodate audience participation via questions and complaints (What?
 Complain about us?
 Outrageous!)

 - use a less costly presenter, thus getting much more mileage from the available funding

 - range farther afield in the selection of topics to explain

 A television program must necessarily operate within the limits imposed by a discrete series.
 Not so on the WWW, where we can go on making episodes for as long as the funding lasts.
 Once the production process is under way, then adding incrementally to the episode inventory proves remarkably inexpensive and fast.
-The full television series runs thirty-nine one-hour episodes.
+The full television series runs thirty-nine one-hour episodes (with the option of half-hour format).
 The WWW version of the program can run riot, limited by only our own imagination and the underwriters’ generosity.

 Provisionally, these platforms will be used in the series for development: